eusoumax/coins/README.md

-# coin-one project
+# coin-one(Currency Converter assistant) project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project proposes to create an API for  Currency Conversion Conversion using conversion fee.
+This project uses Quarkus and vertx

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about Quarkus, please visit its websites: https://quarkus.io/ . and https://vertx.io/

 ## Running the application in dev mode